Ji-Hwan Bae Player Props: Pirates vs. Red Sox

 Red Sox Pitching Rankings (2022)

-- The Red Sox pitching staff was 19th in MLB last season with a collective 8.5 strikeouts per nine innings.
+- The Red Sox pitching staff ranked 19th in the league last season with a collective 8.5 strikeouts per nine innings.

-- The Red Sox gave up 185 total home runs last season (1.1 per game) to rank 23rd in baseball.
+- The Red Sox allowed 185 total home runs last season (1.1 per game) to rank 23rd in baseball.

-- Pivetta will make his first start of the season for the Red Sox.
+- Kluber (0-1) makes the start for the Red Sox, his second of the season.

-- In his last appearance on Wednesday, Oct.
-5, the 30-year-old righty, started and went four innings against the Tampa Bay Rays.
+- The righty last appeared on Thursday against the Baltimore Orioles, when he went 3 1/3 innings, allowing five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.